Billionaire Profile

 Philanthropy

 Françoise Bettencourt Meyers is actively involved in philanthropy.
-She is the chairwoman of the Bettencourt Schueller Foundation, which supports scientific research, cultural projects, and humanitarian causes.
-The foundation has donated millions towards medical research, education, and the arts.
+She is the president of the family’s philanthropic foundation, the Bettencourt Schueller Foundation, which supports scientific research, cultural projects, and humanitarian causes.
+L'Oréal and the Bettencourt Meyers family agreed to donate $226 million to repair Notre Dame Cathedral after the 2019 fire.

 Career Milestones